karmab/kcli/doc/index.md

 - org Organization
 - ca_file Points to a local path with the cert of the ovirt engine host.
 It can be retrieved with `wget http://$HOST/ovirt-engine/services/pki-resource?resource=ca-certificate&format=X509-PEM-CA`
 - imagerepository.
 A Glance image provider repository.
 Defaults to `ovirt-image-repository`.
-You can get default one created for you with kcli download
 - cluster  Defaults to Default
 - datacenter Defaults to Default
 - filtervms Defaults to True.
 Only list vms created by kcli.
 Useful for environments when you are superadmin and have a ton of vms